Account and loan consolidation is one of the great strategies to reduce the risk of identity theft.

 The detective controls are also reduced because we expect a) no new transaction, b) to pay a fixed monthly payments and c) no monthly statement if the balance is zero.
 The result of our expectation is no monitoring on our part of the account balances and transactions.
 Let’s explore how the results of our expectations can increase the risk of identity fraud.

 First, fixed monthly payments for a one time loan that was transacted a long time ago, which we are expected to pay month after month, hardly ever changes.
 Even, if a new unauthorized transaction was added to the account, the minimum monthly payment may not change much to warrant our attention depending on the type of account.
 For example, a $500 transaction on an interest only home equity line of credit at 5% interest may just add $2 to the monthly payment, which is not large enough to attract our attention.

-Lastly, monitor account balances and transactions frequently whether the account has a zero balance, fixed monthly payment, or no activity as far as you know.
+Lastly, the Certified Identity Protection Advisor (CIPA) program advises students to monitor account balances and transactions frequently whether the account has a zero balance, fixed monthly payment, or no activity as far as you know.
 And, always follow up with the company about missed periodic statements, which may be an indication of changed address and identity fraud.

-Go from account and loan consolidation to the main prevention page.
+Return from account and loan consolidation to the blog.